 § 169‑3.
 Regulatory sandbox program established; innovation waivers; limitations.

-(a) Notwithstanding any other provision of law, a person who makes an innovative product or service available to consumers in the regulatory sandbox may be granted a waiver of specified requirements imposed by statute or rule, or portions thereof, if these statutes or rules do not currently permit the product or service to be made available to consumers.
+(a) Notwithstanding any other provision of law, a sandbox participant who makes an innovative product or service available to consumers in the regulatory sandbox may be granted a waiver of specified requirements imposed by statute or rule.

 (b) A waiver under subsection (a) of this section shall be no broader than necessary to accomplish the purposes set forth in this Act, as determined by the applicable State agency.

 (c) A waiver is valid for the duration of participation in the regulatory sandbox, not to exceed 24 months from the date of admission into the regulatory sandbox program unless an extension is granted.

+(d) Unless otherwise provided in this Chapter, nothing in this statute shall limit or affect the authority of any State agency or otherwise alter existing State law.

 § 169‑4.
 North Carolina Innovation Council established.

-(a) The North Carolina Innovation Council is establishedThe purpose of the Innovation Council is to support innovation, investment, and job creation within North Carolina by encouraging participation in the regulatory sandbox.
+(a) The North Carolina Innovation Council is established and its duties and powers are as follows:

+(1) The purpose of the Council is to support innovation, investment, and job creation within North Carolina by encouraging participation in the regulatory created by this Chapter.

-The Council is empowered to set standards, principles, guidelines, and policy priorities for the types of innovations that the regulatory sandbox program will support.
+(2) The Council is empowered to set standards, principles, guidelines, and policy priorities for the types of innovations that the regulatory sandbox program will support.

-The Council shall be responsible for admission into the regulatory sandbox program and for assigning selected participants to the applicable State agency.
+(3) The Council shall be responsible for admission into the regulatory sandbox and for assigning selected participants to the applicable State agency.

+(4) The Council may adopt rules further implementing this Chapter, including but not limited to:

+a.
+The operation, supervision, managing, and communication of the regulatory sandbox under this chapter;

+b.
+The information required and the process for receiving, reviewing, accepting, and denying applications to the regulatory sandbox;

+c.
+Establishing conditions of the waiver; and

+d.
+The termination or removal of any participant from the regulatory sandbox.

 . . .